ludeknovy/jtl-reporter/README.md

   username: admin
   password: 2Txnf5prDknTFYTVEXjj
   ```
-## Integration.
-How to get log data in
+## Integration - How to get data in

 ### Manually via UI
 This is the easiest and fastest way if you want to try out this application.